Quick Facts about Vietnam

 Most of the population lives on flat plains near the coast, or on flat land beside rivers that run between the mountains, where the soil is rich and fertile.

 The Vietnamese population includes people of over 50 different ethnic groups that relocated themselves from neighbouring countries long ago at various times in history.
-These groups generally remain in traditional villages, speaking their language and wearing their traditional clothes.
+These groups generally remain in traditional villages, speaking their own languages and wearing their traditional clothes.
+They live mainly in the north of Vietnam.

 Religion: There is no official religion, but most people are Buddhist.